Thomas Sowell is an award-winning economist who has spent his lifetime discussing politics, race, education, and more.

 1. “The first lesson of economics is scarcity: there is never enough of anything to fully satisfy all those who want it.
 The first lesson of politics is to disregard the first lesson of economics.” – Thomas Sowell

 Everyday Application: Scarcity in economics means the demand for a good or service is greater than the availability of the good or service.
 This is viewed as a problem because it forces people to have to choose and make trade-offs.
-The government often acts as a solution to the problem of scarcity by ensuring that there is enough of something for everyone.

 2. “The most basic question is not what is best, but who shall decide what is best.” – Thomas Sowell